 19MSWC-203: DYNAMICS OF HUMAN BEHAVIOUR

 - LO1.
-To make the students understand the nature and scope of human behaviour. - LO2.
-To help the students to know the issues and concerns of psychopathology. - LO3.
-To enable the students to identify the role of Social workers in promoting mental health
+Make the students understand the nature and scope of human behaviour. - LO2.
+Help the students know the issues and concerns of psychopathology. - LO3.
+Make the students identify the Role of Social workers in promoting mental health